Medication Search - Januvia

 Seniors: Seniors are more likely to have decreased renal function and may require lower doses of this medication.

-What other drugs could interact with the Januvia medication?
+What other drugs could interact with Januvia?

 There may be an interaction between sitagliptin and any of the following: